Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/application.md

 9. Click on "Import"

 ## Import Application
-If you already have an application sources, you can import and configure it for Zephyr Workbench
+If you already have an application sources, you can import and configure it for Workbench for Zephyr

 1. Click on "Import Application" button
 ![Import Application](/img/zw/applications/zw_app_import.png)